 You must file a FAFSA every year to be considered for financial aid.
 If you have previously filed a FAFSA, you will be sent a Renewal FAFSA, which will be pre-printed with information from the previous year.
 Be sure to review this information and make corrections as necessary.

 A student must be enrolled in at least six credits per semester to be eligible for most financial aid.

 There are three main types of aid a student can qualify for by completing the FAFSA:

 - Loans allow students and their parents to finance an education they may not have otherwise.
 Loans must be repaid with interest during a specified period.
 Students not eligible for grants often use loan programs.
-Loans available at Pitt-Johnstown include the Federal Direct Student Loan, and the Federal PLUS Loan.
+Loans available to Pitt-Johnstown students include the Federal Direct Student Loan, the Federal PLUS Loan, and Private Alternative Loans.

-- Campus employment and the Federal Work Study Program are two direct work programs available to Pitt-Johnstown students.
-Work is available in the many departments, offices, or library on campus while learning skills that are beneficial to future employment.
-Working while in school offers many advantages such as time management, personal budgeting, and general workplace experience.
+- Campus Employment and the Federal Work-Study Program are two direct work programs available to Pitt-Johnstown students.
+Work is available in many departments, offices, or the library on campus while learning skills that are beneficial to future employment.
+Working while in school offers many advantages such as time management, personal budgeting, and general work experience.

 Financial Aid Tips

 - Borrow conservatively, especially in the first year.
 Plan accordingly to keep debt manageable